ali-layken/BurstUI/posts/Dismantling_Internet_Censorship:_Build_Your_Own_VPN.md

 ## Getting Here Safely

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A large aspect of security is knowing your enemy :bust_in_silhouette: and what they are capable of but also knowing the same about yourself :bust_in_silhouette:.
 This post is so long because there are too many enemies on the internet that are all interested in stealing different **valuables** :gem: depending on what you have.
-I wanted this post to still work for people that have different internet access issues than my own.
-You'll need to start thinking about what is valuable to *you* and consider what *your* enemies can do:
+I wanted this post to still work for people that have different internet access issues than my own so what are building today is customizable.
+I will show an example of modifying what we build, but for now you'll need to start thinking about what is valuable to *you* and consider what *your* enemies can do:

 1. Some enemies are simple and just want to steal our **bank accounts** :bank: by stealing from people who have [bank logins](https://malpedia.caad.fkie.fraunhofer.de/details/apk.joker).
 This could be done by anyone by *reading insecure packets*.
 2. Some enemies are craftier and want to [mine crypto currency](https://github.com/cazala/coin-hive) :pick: by stealing from people with good **GPUs**.
 This could be done by anyone by *editing insecure packets*.